jsonresume/resume-cli/README.md

     resume publish

 This command will guide you through the publish process.
-Consider using the theme flag to style your resume.
+Consider using the theme flag to style your resume (Defaults to modern).

 Example: `resume export --theme traditional`